 Depression & PregnancyThe birth of a child is a major life-changing event for any family.
 New parents express feelings of joy and excitement.
 But for some parents, especially new mothers, this may also be a time of uncertainty, frustration and anxiety.

 Up to 80 percent of new mothers experience “baby blues” in the first few days following delivery.
 You may cry for no apparent reason, be impatient, irritable, restless, and/or anxious.
-These are normal postpartum emotions and usually disappear on their own.
+These are normal postpartum emotions and usually disappear within 2 to 3 weeks after delivery.

 If you experience the above symptoms constantly or intensely enough to interfere with your daily activities within a year of giving birth, you may have postpartum depression.

 You may benefit from talking to someone, especially if you’re also experiencing the following: